What is Deep TMS?

 This treatment does not involve any anesthesia or sedation and patients remain awake and alert during each treatment.
 Patients are able to drive themselves to and from appointments.
 Throughout the course of treatment, patients are regularly evaluated by their healthcare provider.

-How are referring psychiatrists or healthcare providers involved in Deep TMS?
+How are referring psychiatrists or healthcare providers involved?